NATO expresses concern over Italian marines' case in India

 India’s attorney general said on Friday the two would be tried for the deaths of the fishermen under the anti-piracy and anti-terrorism law but that the death penalty available under that legislation would not be imposed.

-The Indian Supreme Court is due to hold a hearing on February 18 to decide whether to validate or reject the attorney general’s request.
+The Indian Supreme Court is due to hold a hearing on Feb.
+18 to decide whether to validate or reject the attorney general’s request.
+(Reporting by Justyna Pawlak; editing by Andrew Roche)